daggerok/spring-data-jdbc-examples/ddd/README.md

 ## 1

-_To make our Customer entity (from simple project) an aggregate is easy as 1-2-3_
+_To make our Customer entity (from simple project) an aggregate is easy:_

 ```java
 class Customer extends AbstractAggregateRoot<Customer> { /* ... */ }